klmilam/videos-to-tfrecords/README.md

 # videos-to-tfrecords
 Library to convert video files to TFRecords using Apache Beam.

+Note: This is not an officially supported Google product

 ## Set up
 ### Set up GCP credentials
 ```bash